-If you are in this position, you’ll be glad to know that the side hustle tax threshold is going to go up.
+If you are in this position, you’ll be glad to know that the side hustle tax return threshold is going to go up.

 Why is the side hustle tax threshold changing?

-According to the government, there are various reasons for upping the side hustle tax threshold.
+According to the government, there are various reasons for upping the side hustle tax return threshold.
 The main one is to help transform HMRC into a ‘quicker, fairer and more modern body’.
 By freeing up time for taxpayers with side hustles, it will help create conditions to support economic growth.

 It’s also possible that government has decided to act because side hustles have been very much in the headlines.
 As recently as February, HMRC launched a campaign to get people to declare earnings from their side gigs.
 Maybe HMRC has now realised that dealing with lots of tax returns that declare very small incomes isn’t the best use of its resources!